jldec/cloudflare-pages-test/markdown/getting-started-with-go-part-2-pointers.md

 }
 ```

 Running the code above in the [example sandbox](https://pkg.go.dev/strings#Builder) outputs just the word _ignition_.

-This suggests that the 3 calls to `write(b)` did not actually modify b, which makes sense, because passing a struct to a function [copies](https://tour.golang.org/methods/4) the struct value instead of passing a reference to it.
+The 3 calls to `write(b)` do not modify the builder declared at the top.

+This makes sense, because passing a struct to a function [copies](https://tour.golang.org/methods/4) the struct value.

-To fix this, we have to use a pointer argument, which means that we also have to invoke the function with `write(&b, ...)`.
-This works, but doesn't make the code any more consistent.
+To fix this, we have to use a pointer argument in order to pass the argument by reference, and we have to invoke the function with `write(&b, ...)`.
+This works, but it doesn't make the code any more consistent.

 ```go
 func main() {